marketing-strategy

 The most successful businesses understand that marketing isn't about pushing products—it's about solving customer problems and fulfilling needs.

-• Research your audience deeply: Use surveys, interviews, and analytics to understand customer pain points
+• Research your audience deeply: Use surveys, interviews, and analytics to understand pain points

 • Create buyer personas: Develop detailed profiles of your ideal customers